-Paid advertising goes hand in hand with strategy and good content: forgetting one makes it very difficult to succeed.
+Paid advertising goes together with strategy and good content: forgetting one makes it very difficult to succeed.

 Also, fear not about the cost: there are different budgets, and you can start with a small investment.
-Some advertisement options are Pay-per-click (PPC), Cost per action (CPA), Cost per impressions, and even inside PPC.
+Some advertising options include Pay-per-click (PPC), Cost per action (CPA), Cost per impressions, and even PPC.
 You have plenty of alternatives to choose from.

-Needless to say, digital advertisements will always be cheaper than traditional advertisements, with the return of investment (ROI) way bigger.
+Needless to say, digital advertisements will always be cheaper than traditional advertisements, with the return on investment (ROI) way bigger.
 And you see its performance in real-time.

 5. Social media